Software Developer vs. Software Engineer

 Skills Required

-Knowledge in languages like Python, Java, or C++ is essential, along with a knack for problem-solving.
+Knowledge of languages like Python, Java, or C++ is essential, along with a knack for problem-solving.

 Typical Career Path